Mikkomario/Utopia-Scala/README.md

 These modules provide more advanced interfaces to some standard information technologies.

 #### Utopia Courier
-A library for sending and receiving emails.
+[Courier](https://github.com/Mikkomario/Utopia-Scala/tree/master/Courier) is a library for sending and receiving emails.

 **Utopia Courier** model is focused on email integration and supports both sending and writing emails.
 This module wraps the JavaMail API, providing a much cleaner and more effective interface.